 We DID find a nice bare patch, with some sun-warmed rock, to have lunch though.

 In the next set of picture, you will see just HOW deep the snow was as we got higher.
-B&M decided to wait lower down, and WE took the high road.
+Brenda and Mannes decided to wait lower down, while we took the high road.
 There's a super frozen lake, and snow at over a metre in depth - I know, because I decided to stick my walking pole in it - and it went RIGHT up to the handle, and still didn't bottom out!

 Les